aaml-analytics/mof-explorer/docs/index.md

 ***Figure 12: Zoom in tool***

 ### **3D Animation Environment**
-The 3D Animation Environment provides a 5-Dimensional variable environment to explore specific structures against pressure to find the best materials for the users applications.
+The 3D Animation Environment provides a 5-Dimensional variable environment to explore specific structures against an animation frame of choice to find the best materials for the users applications.
 Populate ALL the dropdowns to produce your plot.
 The tab of the dashboard will be ‘Updating…’ and then return to ‘Dash’ once your command has been fully executed.
 Clicking Play and pause will play and pause your animation respectively.
-You can also use the slider to pause the animation at a specific pressure.
+You can also use the slider to pause the animation at a specific frame.
 <p>
   <img width="450" height="250" src="https://raw.githubusercontent.com/aaml-analytics/mof-explorer/master/MkDocs/3d-anim.png">
 </p>